 What’s the difference between lavender and Spanish lavender?

 Spanish lavender is distinguishable by its unique flowers.
-Unlike other lavender, Spanish lavender has long, upright petals at the top of each flower head that are described as giving the flower a pineapple-like appearance.
-Others say they resemble rabbit ears.
-According to the Herbal Academy, Spanish lavender also has a different chemical composition than other lavender varieties.
+Unlike other types of lavender (French ( Lavandula dentata) or English (Lavandula angustifolia)), Spanish lavender has long, upright petals at the top of each flower head that are described as giving the flower a pineapple-like appearance or similarity to rabbit ears.

 Is Spanish lavender a perennial?